Skip to main content

 Academic

 The interaction between testosterone and REM sleep is a sophisticated biological phenomenon governed by complex feedback loops within the central nervous system and the Hypothalamic-Pituitary-Gonadal (HPG) axis.
-The relationship is dose-dependent and bidirectional, where the integrity of influences androgen production and, conversely, circulating androgen levels modulate sleep patterns.
+The relationship is dose-dependent and bidirectional, where the integrity of sleep architecture influences androgen production and, conversely, circulating androgen levels modulate sleep patterns.

 Peak testosterone secretion in healthy young men is tightly coupled with the onset of the first REM sleep episode, suggesting a shared neurological regulation.
 Disruptions to sleep, particularly the deeper non-REM (NREM) stages and REM sleep, prevent the nocturnal rise in testosterone, illustrating sleep’s permissive role in steroidogenesis.